eliasmagn/msm8953-chota/readme.md

 consumers and diagnostics distinguish between a deliberately disabled rail and a bus access problem.

+Every delayed policy evaluation now snapshots the runtime-configurable debounce window with `READ_ONCE()` before scheduling work so IRQs and notifiers all apply the latest knob value without taking the mutex.
+The extcon notifier is devm-managed to guarantee probe errors unwind without leaking callbacks, and noisy regulator warnings (for OTG enable toggles and charge-through current updates) use the ratelimited logging helpers so bouncing hubs cannot flood dmesg during stress runs.

 ### Device tree properties

 Boards can opt-in by setting the following properties on the SMB charger node: